Covid Vaccination Protocols For Spring 2022

 Faculty and staff who are not fully vaccinated are required to follow the protocols for unvaccinated persons noted below.

 Employees who are still not vaccinated against Covid-19 are encouraged to talk to your doctor or pharmacist about the benefits of the vaccine and medical concerns you have.
-Employees will receive paid time off to get vaccinated and to recover from any side effects of getting vaccinated.
+Faculty and staff may schedule vaccine and booster appointments during the work day without using vacation or sick time.
+Faculty and staff who need time to recover from the vaccine or booster shot must notify their supervisor and may enter the time as regular pay on their timesheets.
 Please coordinate the time off with your supervisor.

-Students, faculty, staff and visitors who are not fully vaccinated against Covid should wear a mask
+Students, faculty, staff and visitors who are not fully vaccinated and do not have a booster shot against Covid should wear a mask

 - indoors always and maintain at least six feet of distance from other persons, and